Clean Rivers start with you.

 Coordinate volunteers to pick up trash and recyclables.
 Trash cleanups raise awareness about water pollution and create opportunities for the public to make a difference.

 On the third Saturday of September, we gather for our annual Russian River Watershed Cleanup.
-In 2019, we had a total of 452 volunteers that collectively removed 31,899 lbs of garbage over a single day.
+In 2021, we had over 350 volunteers that collectively removed more than 12,000 lbs of garbage over a single day.
 In 2020, For COVID-19 safety reasons, we formed solo and small group cleanups all month long.
 In 2019, we had a total of 452 volunteers that collectively removed 31,899 lbs of garbage.